jaiChauhan009/mx-sdk-nestjs/README.md

 #### Contract Query Runner

-Execute contract queries using a multiversx proxy provider (api/gateway).
+Execute contract queries using a dharitri proxy provider (api/gateway).

 ```
 const cRunner = new ContractQueryRunner(new ApiNetworkProvider(this.apiConfigService.getApiUrl()));